SLAment/Genomics/BLAST/README.md

 A handy option is `--makegff` (from version 1.6).
 It will produce a simple gff3 file of its output, ideal to be visualized in for example IGV.

+Do you have a short sequence that you want to BLAST and you don't want to make a file?
+No problem, replace the query for the sequence and use the flag `--primer` or `-p`:

+    $ python query2haplotype.py path/to/assembly.fasta CCCTTTGTACACACCGCCCGTCGCTACTACCGATTGAATGGCTCAGTGAGGCTTCCGGAC --primer > hits.fasta

+If the sequence is very short, it might help to make the e-value super relaxed (`-e 10`) and/or experiment with using `--task "blastn-short"`.

 For additional options see:

     $ python query2haplotype.py -h